AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 The fragment shader is largely a copy from what we use in the advanced lighting section, but with an added shadow calculation.
 We declared a function `ShadowCalculation` that does most of the shadow work.
 At the end of the fragment shader, we multiply the diffuse and specular contributions by the inverse of the **shadow** component e.gg. how much the fragment is *not* in shadow.
 This fragment shader takes as extra input the light-space fragment position and the depth map generated from the first render pass.

 The first thing to do to check whether a fragment is in shadow, is transform the light-space fragment position in clip-space to normalized device coordinates.
-When we output a clip-space vertex position to `gl_Position` in the vertex shader, OpenGL automatically does a perspective
+When we output a clip-space vertex position to `gl_Position` in the vertex shader, OpenGL automatically does a perspective divide e.g. transform clip-space coordinates in the range $[-w, w]$ to $[-1, 1]$ by dividing the x, y, and z component by